bouhormq/Naadi/README.md

 # Naadi

-Naadi is a platform that connects users to fitness studios via map-based browsing and enables businesses to manage their offerings.
+Naadi is a platform that connects users to fitness studios via map-based browsing and enables partneres to manage their offerings.

 ## Features